year6b7a/item-network-factorio-mod/README.md

 Pressing `Ctrl + Shift + N` will bring up the Network View to see items and fluids currently in the network.

+In addition to displaying items and fluids in the network, there is also a "Shortages" tab that displays the number of unsatisfied item requests for the past 5 seconds.

 ![Network View window showing items and fluids in network](/readme-pictures/network-view.png)

 ### Logistics Integrations